apigee/iloveapis2015-hmac-httpsignature/httpsig/apiproxy/Readme.md

 secret for encryption.

 To invoke the apiproxy, you need to compute the signature according to the spec.
-There's a companion client for this proxy written in nodejs that depends on the node http-signature modile.  httpSigClient.js
+There's a [companion client](../client)  for this proxy written in nodejs that depends on the node http-signature modile.

+To aid in doing so, use the client application in the

 ## Resources: